 - Our Centre has worked through difficult times before and we all pull together and look for solutions like now.
 (ECE owner or manager)

 Most of the concerns reported by the survey respondents were centred on funding, policy and government changes.
 The reduction of the qualified teacher target to 80% and the related funding losses were highlighted by many respondents.
 This may explain why more teacher-led services reported things were going badly as these services would have borne the brunt of this funding cut.
 Several respondents said their services had to re-budget and cut costs as a result of which other things such as provided lunches and excursions were being cut.
 Some were struggling due to increased competition and were suffering from falling rolls.
 The knock-on effect of this was increasing anxiety and stress among staff which some respondents felt was in turn impacting on the quality of care and education for the children.
 Other problems included lack of funding for children with additional needs, lack of professional development and affordability for families.
-Unsurprisingly respondents from
+Unsurprisingly respondents from Canterbury were also struggling to deal with the impact of the recent earthquakes.

 In the words of respondents